SylviaOne/Repo-hub/README.md

-## What did the judge say to the dentist?
-Do you swear to pull the tooth, the whole tooth and nothing but the tooth?
+## Why did the burglar hang his mugshot on the wall?
+To prove that he was framed!